jiangxin/rpatch/README.md

 Rpatch is a patch utility, more tolerant than GNU patch.
-It will ignore changes of blank lines and white spaces, and what's more you can write regexp ("RE: " and "RE:-") in patch file to match lines.
+It will ignore changes of blank lines and white spaces, and what's more you can write regexp ("/ " and "/-") in patch file to match lines.

+Three typical diff formats:

+ * Start with " ": exist in both original and target. (context)
+ * Start with "-": only in original file, not in target. (removed)
+ * Start with "+": not in original file, but in target. (added)

+Additional diff formats that rpatch support:

+ * Start with "/ ": regexp which match both original and target.
- * Use "RE: " with a regexp to match unchanged line.
+ * Start with "/-": regexp which match only original file.
+ * Start with "? ": in original file, but may not in target.
+ * Start with "?+": not in original file, but may or may not in target.
- * Use "RE:-" with a regexp to match removed line.
+ * Start with "?/ ": regexp which match original, but may not have in target.
- * Use "@@" to starts a new patch hunk only and use it's text as description for the hunk only.

 For example: